Longlist for 2019 Andrew Carnegie Medals for Excellence in Fiction and Nonfiction announced

 For Immediate Release

-CHICAGO – Forty-six books, 25 fiction, 21 nonfiction, have been selected for the longlist for the 2018 Andrew Carnegie Medals for Excellence in Fiction and Nonfiction.
+CHICAGO – A total of 47 books (25 fiction, 22 nonfiction) has been selected for the longlist for the 2019 Andrew Carnegie Medals for Excellence in Fiction and Nonfiction.
 The list is now available on the awards’ website.
-The six-title shortlist—three each for the fiction and nonfiction medals—will be chosen from longlist titles and announced on October 25, 2017.
-The two medal winners will be announced by 2018 selection committee chair Victoria Caplinger at the Reference and User Services Association’s Book and Media Awards (BMAs) event at the American Library Association (ALA) Midwinter Meeting in Denver, Colorado, on Sunday, Feb.
-11, 5 -7 p.m.
+The six-title shortlist—three each for the fiction and nonfiction medals—will be chosen from longlist titles and announced on October 24, 2018.
+The two medal winners will be announced by 2019 selection committee chair Annie Bostrom at the Reference and User Services Association’s Book and Media Awards (BMAs) event at American Library Association (ALA) Midwinter Meeting in Seattle, Washington, on Sunday, January 27, 5 -7 pm.

 Find out more about the Andrew Carnegie Medals for Excellence in Fiction and Nonfiction.